Dwin17/bento/README.md

 **Troubleshooting Guide**

-* *My Bento isn't registering any keypresses!*
+* *My Bento isn't registering any keypresses*
   - Please ensure that your micro-USB cable is plugged all the way in and you are using a working USB port
   - The controller may have gotten loose during transit.
 Please take off the bottom plate and push the Pro Micro controller into the PCB to ensure that it is fully inserted.

-* *The keypresses work on some switches but not on others!*
+* *The keypresses work on some switches but not on others or my rotary encoder isn't working*
-  - Please ensure that the Bento is flashed with the provided default firmware when testing for functionality. **DO NOT use QMK Configurator to create firmware for the Bento.**      The Bento located on QMK Configurator is only for the handwired version and will not work.
-Please refer to this [Video Guide for creating macropad firmware manually   https://www.youtube.com/watch?v=-HLV6mUxNnU&list=PLYEUsdlqPD2a3kzQgnF98Prj-4IzZJGYG).
+  - Please ensure that the Bento is flashed with the provided default firmware when testing for functionality. **DO NOT use QMK Configurator to create firmware for the Bento.**      The Bento located on QMK Configurator is only for the handwired version and will not work for keypresses or the rotary encoder.
+Please refer to this [Video Guide for creating macropad firmware manually.](https://www.youtube.com/watch?v=-HLV6mUxNnU&list=PLYEUsdlqPD2a3kzQgnF98Prj-4IzZJGYG).

+  **If you cannot build your own firmware, please contact me with a screenshot of your desired keymap and I can make the firmware for you.**

-* *I can't flash the Bento on QMK Toolbox!*
+* *I can't flash the Bento on QMK Toolbox*
   - If you're seeing an error message along the lines of "*option requires an argument -- P*", please restart your computer and try flashing again.
   - If it states that *No Device is Available*, please try my flashing method:
     - Open QMK Toolbox and select your Bento firmware ("Keyboard for qmk.fm" can be left blank)